SensorsINI/CartPoleSimulation/README.md

 ## Basic Operation
 1. **Run GUI:** Run `python run_cartpole_gui.py` from top-level path.
 2. **Run a single experiment:** Open `run_data_generator.py`.
 In the marked section, you can define your experiment.
 For a single run, set `number_of_experiments = 1`.
 Then open `./config.yml` to modify controller-related parameters.
-For example, you can choose there whether MPPI should run with the true model ('predictor_ODE' == Euler Integrator) or with a neural network ('predictor_autoregressive_tf').
+For example, you can choose there whether MPPI should run with the true model ('predictor_ODE' == Euler Integrator) or with a neural network ('predictor_autoregressive_neural').
 Once set, run `python -m run_data_generator`.
 It will create a new folder `./Experiment_Recordings/` and store a csv log file in it.

 ## Run a Machine Learning Pipeline